 We’ve already established that over-investing too quickly creates the impression that you aren’t a catch, however, being too much of a catch can be just as bad.
 Hold some information back, be a little mysterious, and don’t overwhelm her.
 It may play on her insecurities, make her think you don’t have enough time, or that you aren’t really a match.
 In general, take the time to show her who you are and what you do instead of telling her.

 PAINT THE RIGHT PICTURE

 Listening makes you seem interested, caring, patient, and genuine, among many other positive characteristics.
-It’s rare that you get a person's full attention nowadays, which means get off your phone, make eye contact, and pay attention.
+It’s rare that you get a person's full attention nowadays, which means getting off your phone, making eye contact, and paying attention.
 Listening without being distracted is a very attractive and intimate experience.
 Also, listening gives you all the information you need to continue a conversation.